frtib/tsp-redesign/pages/making-contributions/catch-up-contributions.md

 We will continue to update this page as the dates of upcoming webinars and trainings are coming soon.

-1. For 2020, eligible participants should complete [Form TSP-1-C]({{ site.baseurl }}/forms/tsp-1-c.pdf) (<span class="nobr">[TSP-U-1-C]({{ site.baseurl }}/forms/tsp-u-1-c.pdf)</span> for uniformed services members) or use your payroll system’s &#8220;catch-up&#8221; option.
-Also, 2020 catch-up contributions aren’t matched.
-2. For Blended Retirement System (BRS) participants: If you have reached the annual addition limit, your contributions toward catch-up will not be matched.
+1. For Blended Retirement System (BRS) participants: If you have reached the annual addition limit, your contributions toward catch-up will not be matched.
 (The IRS does not allow participants who have reached the annual addition limit to receive any more matching for the year.)
 {:.footnotes #footnotes}